Venue website: view

 Written for our period instruments by Sally Beamish, The Judas Passion echoes Bach’s great Passions in its exploration of the Last Supper and the Easter story.
 Hear the world premiere at Saffron Hall.

-But with a sizzling text by poet and screenwriter David Harsent, it asks us to reconsider Judas and poses some very different questions.
+But with a sizzling text by poet and librettist David Harsent, it asks us to reconsider Judas and poses some very different questions.
 Was what he did necessary?
 Could he have done any differently?
 And can he be forgiven?

 This exciting new Passion is accompanied by All Words of Forgiveness, a literary project exploring the role of forgiveness in contemporary society.